Employee on a Fixed-Term Contract (CDD)

 Whether your goal is to develop your skills, advance your career, or secure your career path, there are several programs available to help employees on fixed-term contracts continue their professional development throughout their careers.

-Below are the main benefits available to employees on fixed-term contracts:
+Below, learn about the main benefits available to employees on fixed-term contracts:

 1. Personal Training Account – CPF

-2. Career Transition Program – PTP
+2. Professional Transition Project – PTP

-3. Professional Training Contract
+3. Professional Training Agreement

 The Personal Training Account (CPF)